SexyCoders/time.js/README.md

 ### We will happily accept maintenance merges <b>AND new features</b> if they expand the functionality of the library.

-### We are also looking for translations of the documentation in other languages!!
+### We are also looking for translations to other languages (documentation or code)!!

 Please contact us <a href="https://gitlab.com/dianshane">here</a>.